TIP OF THE DAY: How To Flambé A Dessert

-When we were browsing the Facebook page of the Manhattan steak restaurant NYY Steak, we came across this photo and uttered Tina Fey’s mantra: “What the what?”
+When we were browsing the Facebook page of NYY Steak located in Yankee Stadium, we came across this photo and uttered Tina Fey’s mantra: “What the what?”

 The volcano is brought to the table and flambéed, then sliced and served to guests.
 It inspired today’s tip: Flambé a dessert.
 Baked Alaska, Bananas Foster, Cherries Jubilee and Crêpes Suzette are classics.